ottok/debcraft/README.md

 maintains a promise that the initial review will happen in 48h for all Merge Requests received.
-The [code review will be conducted professionally]() and the code base aims to maintain a very high qualiy bar, so please reserve time to polish your code submission in a couple of review rounds.
+The [code review will be conducted professionally]() and the code base aims to maintain a very high quality bar, so please reserve time to polish your code submission in a couple of review rounds.

 The project is hosted at https://salsa.debian.org/otto/debcraft with mirrors at